rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 ## Non-Goals

-- Including support for restoring from snapshots of thick-provisioned volumes as part of this OEP.
+- Restoring from snapshots of thick-provisioned volumes.

 ## Proposal

 For restoring from snapshot of thin-provisioned volume, a new thin-provisioned snapshot is created from the existing snapshot.
 Since LVM snapshots are writable, these can be exposed as new PVCs without losing the original snapshot’s identity.
 This allows multiple restores from the same snapshot, resulting in multiple independent copies.
-The restored thin snapshot volumes are activated as Read-Write and presented to Kubernetes as PersistentVolume objects.
+The restored thin snapshot volume is activated as Read-Write and presented to Kubernetes as PersistentVolume object.

-- Add two new fields to the LVM Snapshot CR: **`thin`** and **`sourceCapacity`**.
+- Add two new fields to the LVM Snapshot CR: **`thinSnapshot`** and **`sourceVolumeCapacity`**.
-    - **`thin`**: Indicates whether the snapshot was created from a thin-provisioned volume.
+    - **`thinSnapshot`**: Indicates whether the snapshot was created from a thin-provisioned volume.
-    - **`sourceCapacity`**: Records the capacity of the origin volume at the time the snapshot was taken.
+    - **`sourceVolumeCapacity`**: Records the capacity of the origin volume at the time the snapshot was taken.
 - Add a new field **`source`** to the LVM Volume CR.
 It defines the data source for the volume.
     - Can be a **snapshot**
     - Or an **existing volume**